 - In a medium bowl, combine flour, baking soda, spices, and salt.

-- In a separate bowl, beat butter and both sugars for 2 minutes, until smooth and creamy.
+- In a separate bowl, beat butter, granulated sugar and brown sugar for 2 minutes, until smooth and creamy.
 Add egg, egg yolk, and molasses and beat until thoroughly combined, scraping the sides of the bowl as needed.
 Add the flour mixture and beat until combined.
-Place the dough in the refrigerator for 2 hours to firm up.

 - After cooling, the cookies can be dunked or drizzled in melted white chocolate.
 If you'd like you can also add sprinkles to the cookies while the chocolate is still wet.
 After adding the white chocolate I transfer the cookies to the refrigerator just until the white chocolate firms up.
 Store at room temperature.

 - If the dough is too soft to roll into balls, refrigerate it for 30 minutes or so to chill it slightly.
 Note: The longer you leave the dough in the fridge the less the cookies will spread.

 - For large cookies scoop the dough into golf ball sized balls (approximately 2 generous tablespoons of dough).
 Bake for 10-12 minutes.

 - For slightly smaller cookies scoop the dough into 1 ½ tablespoon portions (I use a cookie scoop).
 Bake for 8-10 minutes.

 Nutritional Information is an estimate based on third-party calculations and may vary based on products used and serving sizes.